-Scott Harden participates in the Finance, Equity & Inclusion and the Policy & Legislation Committee.
+Julia DeGraw participates on the Policy & Legislation Committee.

 An Oregon native, Jeff Dennerline has spent most of his life entertaining, informing and educating people.
 The owner of a broadcast consulting company, he has a background in music, theater, film, radio and television.
 From humble ‘geek’ beginnings in high school band and theater, his journey has included working on mega-sized sporting and entertainment events like the Super Bowl and The Oscars.
 Most recently he sailed on a research vessel looking for Amelia Earhart’s downed airplane in the South Pacific.
 A pilot, woodworker, amateur chef and coffee snob, he’s never at a loss for a good after-dinner story.

-Jeff Dennerline participates in the Finance and Equity & Inclusion Committee.
-He is also the MetroEast Board Appointee.
+Jeff Dennerline participates on the Finance Committee, and is the MHCRC appointee to the MetroEast Community Media Board.